madmurphy/not-autotools/README.md

 Not Autotools
 =============

-A collection of useful *m4ish* macros for GNU Autotools
+A collection of useful and self-documented *M4-ish* macros for GNU Autotools